cyamauch/NoctSalamanderGrandPiano/src/README.txt

 Acknowledgments:

-We are very grateful to Alexander Holm for the original sound bank.
+We are very grateful to Alexander Holm for developing the original sound bank and advising us on this project.
 We searched numerous free sound banks, but only Salamander Grand Piano had sufficient quality and freedom of development.

 Author: